BHoM/documentation/docs/Development/Testing/index.md

 For more examples of good tests, keep reading.

-### Unit tests VS Functional tests VS Data-Driven tests
+### Unit tests VS Data-Driven VS Functional tests

+**Unit tests** verify that a particular piece of code, generally a function, works as expected.
+The perspective of a unit test is often that of the developer who authored the target function and that wants to make sure it works properly.
-The example above is simple, as unit tests are supposed to be.
-The power of unit tests comes by creating many simple unit tests that verify the smallest possible functionality.
+The power of unit tests comes by creating many of them that verify the smallest possible functionality with many different input combinations.
 You should always strive to write small, simple unit tests.
 Please refer to [Microsoft's Unit testing best practices](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) for more information and examples.

-Larger functionality verifications are also possible, in which case we talk about _Functional tests_.
-Often, Functional test take the perspective of a user using a large piece of software, like Pushing or Pulling objects via a BHoM_Adapter (in the next section you can an example of this).
+Test that verify larger functionality are also possible, in which case we talk about [**Functional tests**](https://stackoverflow.com/a/2741845/3873799).
+Often, Functional test take the perspective of a user using a piece of software that does many things in the background, like Pushing or Pulling objects via a BHoM_Adapter (in the next section you can an example of this).
-However, Functional tests are slow to execute and, when they fail, they do not always give good understanding of the possible causes for the failure, because they encompass many things.
-Still, Functional tests can be very helpful to verify that large, complex pieces of functionality work as expected under precise conditions.
-See this [SO post](https://stackoverflow.com/a/2741845/3873799) for more info.
+Functional tests can be slow to execute and, when they fail, they do not always give good understanding of the possible causes for the failure, because they encompass many things.
+However, Functional tests can be very helpful to verify that large, complex pieces of functionality work as expected under precise conditions.
+They are also amazingly helpful when developing new pieces of functionality using the [TDD approach](#test-driven-development-tdd).

-In some cases, as mentioned [in the section above](#better-examples-of-good-unit-tests), the verification in a unit test may need to target a complex set of data.
-For example, you may want to test your method against a "realistic" set of object, for example, many different input objects that cannot be generated easily from the code itself but can be easily generated in e.g. Grasshopper.
-In these cases, you should rely on **Data-driven tests** rather than unit tests.
-See the [Data-driven tests section](./Data-Driven-Tests) for more information.
-It's true that Data-driven tests are generally a specific type of unit tests, simply executed with stored data that is compared against new data.

-In many cases, the best practice is to have a good mix of unit, functional and data-driven tests.
+In many cases, the best practice is to have a good balance of Unit, Functional and Data-driven tests.
+This comes with experience, just start with something and you'll get there!

 !!! info "_unit test_ as an umbrella term"